-Discussion on Compliance with Leading Practice on Corporate Governance a) On 10 May 2017, the Board of Directors of the Company formally adopted a New Manual on Corporate Governance ("Manual") that incorporates the established governance policies and practices in accordance with SEC Memorandum Circular No. 19, Series of 2016.
+Discussion on Compliance with Leading Practice on Corporate Governance

+On 10 May 2017, the Board of Directors of the Company formally adopted a New Manual on Corporate Governance (Manual) that incorporates the established governance policies and practices in accordance with SEC Memorandum Circular No. 19, Series of 2016.
 The Manual shall serve to institutionalize GERI's principles of good corporate governance.
 For this purpose, the Board of Directors, the Management, the employees and the shareholders of GERI shall exert utmost efforts to promote and encourage awareness of these principles, with the end in view of fostering a corporate environment grounded on sound strategic business management.
 The Manual guides the Board of Directors and Officers of the Company in their decisions and actions.
 The Manual also provides for the establishment of an internal self-rating system to determine and measure compliance by the Board and Management to the Manual.

-- b) To ensure good corporate governance, the Company, among others, continues to monitor adequacy of existing processes and systems.
-Also, conformably with the Manual, the Company's directors and key officers attended a Corporate Governance Seminar in 2023, which seminar were conducted on various dates and by various accredited providers: Institute of Corporate Directors, Center for Training and Development, Inc. and Risk, Opportunities, Assessment and Management (ROAM), Inc. Through this seminar, directors and officers are able to keep abreast with the changes and developments in corporate governance practices. - c) The Company has always exerted best efforts to comply with the Manual and is not aware of any deviations therefrom. - d.)
+Conformably with the Manual, the Company's directors and key officers attended a Corporate Governance Seminar in 2023, which seminar were conducted by the Institute of Corporate Directors, Center for Training and Development, Inc. and Risk, Opportunities, Assessment and Management (ROAM), Inc.

 The Company is continuously finding ways to improve and enhance its existing systems and processes, as well as current practices, with the end view of complying with leading practices on good corporate governance.